swt30/thesis/chapters/03-models/03-models.md

 @Fig:solver-flowchart summarises this process.

 ![
-  A flowchart summarising how my structural solver \smallcaps{OGRE} works.
+  A flowchart summarising how my structural solver \smallcaps{ONION} works.
 ](solver-flowchart_big_fig){#fig:solver-flowchart}

 I was unable to use a faster method, such as the secant method, to solve for the correct radius.